riverallzero/deep-learning/neural-network/mlp.md

-# MLP(Multi Layer Perceptron)
+# MLP(Multi Layer Perceptrons)
+**Multi Layer Perceptrons(MLP)** is an extension of the basic perceptron architecture.
+While a simple perceptron is limited to binary classification and can only solve linearly separable problems, MLP overcomes these limitations by:

+- Adding hidden layers between input and output layers
+- Using non-linear activation functions
-To overcome the limitations of the perceptron, adding hidden layers( enabling it to solve non-linear problems and learn complex patterns and features.
+- Enabling it to solve non-linear problems and learn complex patterns

-It forms the backbone of many modern neural network architectures.
+This architecture forms the backbone of many modern neural network architectures.

+## Architecture
 ```
   Input Layer    Hidden Layer 1     Hidden Layer 2      Output Layer
   (8 neurons)     (3 neurons)        (3 neurons)         (2 neurons)